mishramann/OOps/Multithreading/Readme.md

 When a java program starts, one thread running immediately, which is called the main thread, This thread is responsible for executing the main method of program to create a new thread in java, you can either extend a thread class or Runnable interface

+.
+A new class World is created that extends Thread.
+.
+The run method is overridden to define the code that constitutes the new thread.
+. start method is called to initiate the new thread.
+.
+A new class World is created that implements Runnable.
+.
+A thread object is created by passing an instanceof World.
+.start method is called on the Thread objwect to initiate the new thread.

+Thread LifeCycle - create hua run hua then terminate hogaya

+The LifeCycle of Thread in java consists of several states, Which a thread can move through during its execution

+# New - A thread is in this state when it is created but not yet started.

+# Runnable - After the start method called, the thread becomes runnable. it's ready to run and is waiting for CPU time.

+# Running - the thread is in this state when it is executing.

+# Blocked/Waiting - A thread is in the state when it is waiting for a resource or for another Thread to perform an action.

+# Terminated - A thread is in this state when it has a finished executing

+//start run sleep join setPriority interrupt yield setDaeman

 Author - Piyush Mishra